Blending the jungle and the coast, with a hefty slice of ruins thrown in, Tulum is a popular destination on the Mayan Riviera.

 Best Airbnb Plus in Tulum | Chic Stunning Poolside Casa

 Airbnb Plus properties are hand-picked thanks to their high review scores and attentive hosts.
-With an innovative open-plan home by the pool, you’re sure to love this villa for up to six people.
+With an innovative open-plan home by the pool, you’re sure to love this villa for up to seven people.

 Best Airbnb in Tulum for a Group of Friends | Encanto Azul with Swim-up Bar